 In 2003 Major League Baseball made a move to tackle identity and age fraud when the commissioner's office in Santo Domingo contracted with local private investigators to verify information about potential signees.
 But now, six years later, many major league teams are complaining about the system, describing the investigations as perfunctory, riddled with incompetence and subject to the very corruption that they were designed to stop.

 SI interviewed front office personnel from five major league teams this week; four said that they had lost money on players who had passed the investigations conducted by MLB subcontractors but were later determined to be a different age, person or both.
 Last Tuesday the commissioner's office in Santo Domingo summoned the Dominican academy directors of all major league teams to a meeting.
-There,
+There, Ronaldo Peralta, the head of MLB's Latin American office, apprised them of overhauls in the investigations process, and announced the hiring of new investigators and the firing of others.
+Ironically the dismissed investigators were some whom teams respected most (teams had been free to choose which investigators worked on their cases).

 "Who's the person who put [Frias] in that position?
 Ronaldo Peralta," says one scout.
 "And who's crying for the Lerner family [owners of the Nationals] or for those teams who have lost money?"
 The scout says that the investigations his team paid for that were conducted by Frias have had to be conducted and paid for again because the U.S. consulate -- which requires reports of the investigations to accompany all prospects' work visa applications -- has rejected the initial reports.
 The scout says that a couple of his team's prospects, already under contract, are tangled up in visa issues because of suspect investigations.